enonic/app-gitpull/README.md

 ## Configuration

-To configure this application, just place a file named `com.enonic.app.gitpull.cfg` inside one of your configuration directories.
+To configure this application, just place a file named `com.enonic.app.gitpull.cfg` inside one of your `$XP_HOME` configuration directories.
 This file holds a set of repositories to pull from.
-Every set is named and the keys is described as follows:
+Every set is named and the keys are described as follows:

 * `<name>.url`      - Git URL (only http and https is supported).
 * `<name>.user`     - Git server user (optional).